Critical Power during Healthcare Emergencies

 Need for a Cleaner and Greener Substitute

-While it is established that generators provide crucial energy backup in the most critical of emergencies, ease pain and inconvenience and are life saviours in many ways, one cannot overlook the fact that they are not a clean form of energy and cause harmful carbon emissions.
+While it is established that silent generators provide crucial energy backup in the most critical of emergencies, ease pain and inconvenience and are life saviours in many ways, one cannot overlook the fact that they are not a clean form of energy and cause harmful carbon emissions.
 Alternative sources of renewable energy and clean power backup systems thus need to be explored and should eventually replace diesel generators.
 Clean and affordable energy is the need of the hour and we must commit to it and invest in research and development of renewable energy-based machines and technologies.